 In any cybersecurity response, making decisions and acting faster than the adversary forces them into a constant state of reaction.
 The ability to make decisions and take action in this manner is known as tempo.
 The aim of tempo is to plan and initiate the next action while the adversary is still observing and reacting to the previous move.
 Often, it is through tempo that the adversary’s will is broken.

-In the doctrine of maneuver warfare the first of the seven principles is to target critical vulnerabilities.
-An element of this principle is the creation of training scenarios for the purpose of mitigating the risk related to a critical vulnerability and to prepare, in the event of a targeted attack by a cybercriminal on that vulnerability, a quick response.
+In the doctrine of maneuver warfare, the first of the seven principles is to target critical vulnerabilities.
+An element of this principle is the creation of training scenarios for the purpose of mitigating the risk related to a critical vulnerability and preparing, in the event of a targeted attack by a cybercriminal on that vulnerability, a quick response.
 To that latter point, the response time to a simulated attack should be unrealistically short in order to place increased pressure on the team.
-The purpose in having these unrealistically short times is to further develop the ability to think several steps ahead of the adversary.
+The purpose of having these unrealistically short times is to further develop the ability to think several steps ahead of the adversary.
 Additionally, if a mistake in decision-making occurs in training there are no consequences beyond the embarrassment of making the poor decision.

 The After-Action Critique

 Perhaps the best opportunity to learn and improve is during the after-action critique that is part of the warrior mindset training following a test scenario.
 After-action reviews were originally developed in the military but, their use has extended to business as a knowledge management tool and a way to build a culture of accountability.
 Critical lessons and knowledge are transferred immediately in order to get the most benefit from the exercise.
 It is recommended that a journal be kept regarding what was successful, what could be improved, and what failed.
 In doing so, a running log of metrics is built that creates an objective evaluation of performance.